 Acid reflux occurs when the valve that connects the stomach to the esophagus, or food pipe, is weakened.
 When this happens, stomach acid flows back into the food pipe.

 Because stomach acid is an irritant, the lining of the food pipe also becomes inflamed, and this can cause discomfort.

 This article explains the drinks that people who experience acid reflux should not consume, as well as beverages that can serve as a replacement.

 Drinks to avoid

-Certain foods are much more likely to cause acid reflux.
+Managing the symptoms of acid reflux mainly involves learning and avoiding the triggers.
+Certain foods and drinks are much more likely to cause acid reflux.

 Alcohol further relaxes the valve between the stomach and the food pipe, and it stimulates the stomach to produce more acid.